 ECSS-E-ST-32-01_0810138

-The maximum acceptable defect size (or ratio) considered in the verification shall be detectable by the applied NDI, in conformance with 10.3 and 10.5.
+The maximum acceptable defect size (or ratio) considered in the verification shall be detectable by the applied NDT, in conformance with 10.3 and ECSS-Q-ST-70-15.

-With approval of the customer, acceptable defect size (or ratio) consistent with the manufacturing process (including process control) are sometimes used in the fracture control verification for certain manufacturing defect types, instead of defects based on NDI.
+1 With approval of the customer, acceptable defect size (or ratio) consistent with the manufacturing process (including process control) are sometimes used in the fracture control verification for certain manufacturing defect types, instead of defects based on NDT.

+2 The complete ECSS-Q-ST-70-15 applies, but clause 9.3 is of particular relevance to PFCI made of composite, bonded and sandwich materials.

 ECSS-E-ST-32-01_0810139

 The effects of the potential manufacturing defects on the structural integrity shall be established, documented and verified.